carlgranfelt/netapp-bootcamp/README.md

 <p align="center"><img src="images/lab-diagram.png"></p>

 To familiarise yourself with the environment and check that everything is ready for you to begin, please follow the instructions in [Task 1](trident_with_k8s/tasks/validate_lab).
 Once you are happy with your lab, you can choose to jump into any of the tasks listed below.
-They do not need to be followed in any particular order, but if persistent storage is a new concept for you within k8s, it is recomended to folow them one-by-one.
-If you do jumop ahead, any pre-requisite tasks will be called out for you.
+They do not need to be followed in any particular order, but if persistent storage is a new concept for you within k8s, it is recomended to follow them one-by-one.
+If you do jump ahead, any pre-requisite tasks will be called out for you.

 ### Vim 101 commands

 You will be using Vim to edit configuration files as part of this bootcamp.
 If you are unfamiliar with Vim, a [basic set of instructions](trident_with_k8s/tasks/vim) has been created for you to keep open in a separate browser tab for reference

 ---------